 You can choose whether you want to start with a short-term counselling intervention with us or whether to refer yourself directly to the other options.

 Our counsellors are qualified, experienced practitioners; we also provide placements for counsellors in the latter stages of their training.
 All our counsellors acknowledge your right to choose the focus of your counselling sessions.
 They respect your own values, choices and lifestyle and work together with you towards making choices or changes that are right for you.

 Counselling sessions last for up to 50 minutes.
 It is important to arrive on time as your counsellor will be working to an appointment system - sessions that start late will still need to finish on time.
 Missed sessions or cancellations within 24 hours of the session will count as one of your sessions.

 At the end of your counselling you may be referred on to specialist or NHS services if appropriate, or recommended to use the self-help resources listed on our website.
 The website resources are available to you at any time if you wish to access them.

-Our Counselling Service is accredited by the British Association of Counselling and Psychotherapy (BACP) and all counsellors work in strict accordance with the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.
+Our Counselling Service is accredited by the British Association of Counselling and Psychotherapy (BACP) and all counsellors work in strict accordance with the BACP Ethical Framework for Counselling Professions This service is free of charge

 Durham University Counselling Service